 If it’s a match made in heaven we’ll leave the dog with you.
 We’ll also leave your welcome bag, which includes a starter pack of food, a new collar and lead, and our dog care handbook with microchip and insurance details.
 Plus, to help your new addition settle in we’ll give you a 2kg bag of Wainwright’s dry dog food, courtesy of the Pets at Home VIP Club unless they have been fed on a different food for dietary or veterinary reasons.

 We won’t come into your house, and we’ll be equipped with sanitiser gel, gloves and single-use aprons to make sure handover is as safe as possible.

-For dogs who need more time to get to know their new family, in England you can now meet them at our rehoming centres by appointment.
-This now applies to all our centres in England, Scotland, Wales and Northern Ireland.
+For dogs who need more time to get to know their new family, you can meet them at our rehoming centres by appointment.

-When you come for your appointment, you’ll be met outside the centre by one of our team.
-The dog will be brought to you in one of our outside play areas, or larger indoor spaces.
+To keep yourself and our staff safe, please wear a face covering when you come for your appointment.
+You’ll be met outside the centre by one of our team and the dog will be brought to you in one of our outside play areas, or larger indoor spaces.
 We’ll spend time with you and the dog to see how you get on.